Secretary's Day (The Office): Synopsis

-It is Secretary's Day, and Andy Bernard (Ed Helms) tries to make Erin Hannon's (Ellie Kemper) day a memorable one.
-He convinces a reluctant Michael Scott (Steve Carell) to take her to lunch at a place of her choosing.
+It is Secretary's Day, and Andy Bernard tries to make Erin Hannon's day a memorable one.
+He convinces a reluctant Michael Scott to take her to lunch at a place of her choosing.
 Michael is highly uncomfortable, as he thinks Erin is boring.
-During lunch, Erin asks Michael to tell her about Andy before she joined the staff, and he mentions that Andy was previously engaged to fellow office worker Angela Martin (Angela Kinsey), a fact which Andy had concealed from Erin, to Michael's surprise.
+During lunch, Erin asks Michael to tell her about Andy before she joined the staff, and he mentions that Andy was previously engaged to fellow office worker Angela Martin, a fact which Andy had concealed from Erin, to Michael's surprise.
 Upon learning about the engagement, Erin tries to conceal a fit by wrapping her hair around her face, and is silent on the drive back to the office.
 During the main party, when Andy starts to play a song he wrote for Erin, she throws cake in his face and reveals her knowledge of his engagement to Angela.
 Though Pam Halpert tries to persuade her that Andy's engagement to Angela is unimportant, revealing that she also was engaged to another co-worker before marrying Jim Halpert, Erin decides she can't trust Andy anymore and breaks up with him.
 At the end of the day, Michael cheers her up with some jokes and Andy notes that at least someone has made her happy on Secretary's Day.

 Oscar Martinez makes a hilarious video, which dubs Kevin's voice over footage of Cookie Monster.
-Oscar's video goes viral and a hit with the staff, and they continuously make fun of Kevin with Cookie Monster impersonations.
+Oscar's video goes viral and is a hit with the staff, and they continuously make fun of Kevin with Cookie Monster impersonations.
 Kevin complains to Gabe Lewis about their teasing.
 In an effort to assert his fledgling authority, Gabe bans the office from talking about the video or Cookie Monster.
 When the jokes continue, Gabe suspends Pam without pay for contradicting his orders, then Jim for defending her, and then even Dwight Schrute for applauding Gabe's punishments.
 Pam consults Toby Flenderson about this, and after looking into it he informs her that Gabe can ask people to not come in but does not have the authority to dock their pay.
-Meanwhile, Gabe learns from corporate that he can not reprimand or suspend people.
+Meanwhile, Gabe learns from corporate that he cannot reprimand or suspend people.
 But rather than admit his mistake to Pam, Jim, and Dwight, he decides to salvage his pride by saying he will revoke the suspension if they apologize.
 Pam and Jim decline, thus effectively getting a two-day paid vacation, while Dwight apologizes and kisses Gabe's hand instead, as Jim and Pam neglected to share Toby's information with him.
 After Jim and Pam leave, Gabe decides to save face and mock Kevin as well, but does a poor impression.
 Kevin retaliates by doing an impression of Gabe, and the rest of the office joins his mockery.